Discrimination

 What should I do if I have experienced discrimination?

 IDS does not tolerate discrimination.
-Discriminatory behaviours go against our Respect at IDS Policy and are unlawful under the Equality Act 2010.
+Discriminatory behaviours goes against our Respect at IDS Policy.

 Think